Project North is about immersing you in the creativity of our community.

 SUSTAINABILITY FOCUSED ART INSTALLATIONS

-Local and regional artists will be creating temporary public art installations throughout the festival grounds.
-Explore and engage with these great projects.
+Local and regional artists will be created temporary public art installations throughout the festival grounds in 2019.

 Water Bar Pop Up